 cARTrefu has now grown to become the largest project of its kind in Europe.
 We have been invited to talk about the project at conferences in Copenhagen, Sydney, Edinburgh, Belfast, Barcelona and London.
 Wales truly is leading the way when it comes to the impact of arts on well-being, particularly for those living with dementia and we’re proud that cARTrefu is a significant part of Wales’ ambitions in this field.

 We hope that cARTrefu will foster a greater appreciation of the arts among care home staff as they work with our artists.
 We want care home staff to gain more confidence and acquire new skills, sharing and practicing them in their daily work with residents.

-- how to lead a creative session
+- A statistically significant increase in confidence to lead a creative arts session in the home.

 The evaluation found that the project developed a group of artists who are now better equipped to work with vulnerable older people in care settings and that the lives of the residents are more like to be reflected in future work undertaken by the artists.
 You can download a copy of the evaluation report below.

 If you'd like more information about our cARTrefu project, please contact us